-COVID-19: guidance on social distancing and for vulnerable people:
+Guidance on social distancing and for vulnerable people:

 Living with dementia at any time brings everyday challenges for the person and the people around them.
 Coronavirus is making daily life much harder.
 During the coronavirus pandemic the Alzheimer’s Society have advice and practical tips for people living with dementia and those supporting them – either in the same household or from a distance.
 You may feel anxious, scared or lonely.
 But you are not alone – help is available.
 Please click here for further details

 The government has now published its guidance document for the public on mental health and wellbeing throughout the Coronavirus outbreak.

 In summary it has advice across 9 key areas:

 - What can help your mental health and wellbeing